-My husband now has Parkinson’s and congestive heart failure in addition to the asthma, and I’ve developed a neurovascular disorder and been told I’m at high risk of a stroke.
+My husband has asthma, congestive heart failure, and worsening Parkinson’s, and I have asthma and have developed a neurovascular disorder.
+I’ve been told I’m at high risk of a stroke.
 My husband sleeps propped up on pillows to breathe, and I’ve been told I must do everything I can to reduce any additional stroke risk, such as avoid smoke.

 Two months ago my husband finally did have a heart attack, and I’m convinced the smoke contributed to it.
 Our nearest neighbor burns lumberyard waste and even her garbage in her stoves.
 But she isn’t the only one.
 Almost every house in our neighborhood burns.
 Garbage service is not mandatory here, so many use their wood stoves for that as well.
 There are also burn piles and backyard campfires.
 When I’ve asked our air management district for help, I was told that they won’t investigate anything coming out of a chimney, because that would invade the polluter’s privacy.

 Even as I type this, it is early morning and my throat and chest hurt from the smoke seeping into our house, in spite of the fact that the double-paned, insulated windows are shut and I’m in a room with a HEPA air cleaner.
 Why should anyone have to live a sicker, shorter life simply because of their neighbors’ choice of heating?
 We don’t have the resources to move, but even if we did, there’s no guarantee it won’t happen to us again.
 We’ve lived here longer than anyone else in the neighborhood.
 All of these wood stoves were put in after we came here.
 It could just happen again.
 The situation feels so hopeless, it often fills me with despair.